 The Accounting curriculum provides for a professional understanding of the concepts and methods of accounting, quantitative methods, production distribution, and finance; and a study of organization theory, including interpersonal relationships, control, and motivation.
 The two options available in Accounting are Financial Accounting and Managerial Accounting

 The Finance curriculum offers students an opportunity to analyze financial problems, learn the tools of financial decision-making and their assumptions, and utilize a sound methodology in the resolution of the problems confronting business, industry, and non-profit organizations today.
 The two options available in Finance are Financial Management and Financial Investments and Markets.

 The Management Department curriculum is designed to provide students with the knowledge, skills, and perspectives necessary in managerial and administrative positions in a variety of organizations, both private and not-for-profit.
-Management offers three options: Industrial Management, Personnel Management, and Supervisory Management.
+Management offers three options: Small Business & Entrepreneurial Management, Human Resource Management, and Supervisory Management.